Carmelleonie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a script that prints the first argument passed to it:
+Write a script that prints two arguments passed to it, in the following format: “ is ”